-1. Concrete screed provides a leveled surface for the flooring to rest upon.
+1. It provides a leveled surface for the flooring to rest upon.

-2. The surface of concrete screed is rigid.
-So it provides strength to the flooring and it is capable to resist loads of footfall on the flooring surface.
+2. The surface of the concrete screed is rigid.
+So it provides strength to the flooring and it is capable of resisting loads of footfall on the flooring surface.

 3. The application of concrete screed is not so complex.
 Hence it is not necessary to hire highly skilled workers for it.